 Format Meaning " or a" Word mode ASCII operator.
 Interpret and print the contents of the currently-open (or the last previously-opened) location as two ASCII characters, and store this word in the quantity register (\$Q).
-If " is preceded by a, the value a is taken as the address of the location to be interpreted and printed. 'ora' Byte mode ASCII operator.
-Interpret and print the contents of the currently-open (or the last previously-opened) location as one ASCII character, and store this byte in the quantity register ( $\$$ Q).
+If " is preceded by a, the value a is taken as the address of the location to be interpreted and printed. ' or a' Byte mode ASCII operator.
+Interpret and print the contents of the currently-open (or the last previously-opened) location as one ASCII character, and store this byte in the quantity register (\$Q).
 If ' is preceded by a, the value a is taken as the address of the location to be interpreted and printed. % or a% Word mode Radix-50 operator.
 Interpret and print the contents of the currently-open (or the last previously-opened) location as three Radix-50 characters, and store this word in the quantity register (\$Q).
 If % is preceded by a, the value a is taken as the address of the location to be interpreted and printed. / or a/ Word mode octal operator.
-Reprint the contents of the last word location opened, and store this octal word in the quantity register $(\$Q)$ .
+Reprint the contents of the last word location opened, and store this octal word in the quantity register (\$Q).
 If / is preceded by a, the value a is taken as the address of a word location to be opened and printed. \ or a\ Byte mode octal operator.
-Reprint the contents of the last byte location opened, and store this octal byte in the quantity register ( $Q$ ).
-If $\setminus$ is preceded by a, the value a is taken as the address of a byte location to be opened and printed. k = Interpret and print expression value k as six octal digits and store this word in the quantity register (\$Q).
-8 or 9 (RSX-11M) RUBOUT (RSX-11D and IAS) Cancel the current command and await a new command.
+Reprint the contents of the last byte location opened, and store this octal byte in the quantity register ($\$Q$).
+If \ is preceded by a, the value a is taken as the address of a byte location to be opened and printed. k= Interpret and print expression value k as six octal digits and store this word in the quantity register (\$Q).
+8 or 9, RUBOUT, or CTRL/U Cancel the current command and await a new command.
 The decimal value 8 or 9 is not a legal character and thus, when entered, causes ODT to ignore the current command.
-The RUBOUT command is not supported in RSX-11M; either of these illegal decimal values may therefore be typed to cancel the current command. В Remove all breakpoints from the user task. nB Remove the nth breakpoint from the user task.
+The RUBOUT and CTRL/U functions are not operational in RSX-11M, unless the terminal driver supports transparent read/write (a system generation option). В Remove all breakpoints from the user task. nB Remove the nth breakpoint from the user task.